MetaMemoryT/AA-Factory/readme.md

 ### BUG Sometimes The Robot Disappears in level3
 If you use the step feature in level 3 you will notice that the robot disappears for a turn or 2.
 This could be to do with the step logic callback added in the constructor of level3 or just a rendering problem.
 Note, the map for level3 is an extended class called L3Map which changes the default coloring behavior for a robot.
+#### partial fix
+Part of the problem was that L3Map.prototype.colorRobot would return the `target` color if there was a dud.
+By only returning target color when there was a dud AND the dud wasn't in the same place as the robot some of the problem was fixed.
 ## creation of user AI
 Not using server approach because it is too technical for our specific audience.
 ### inline editor